manjaro-pinephone/arm-profiles/overlays/sway/etc/skel/README.md

 - ```/etc/sway/definitions```: host the global definitions such as the application launcher, terminal, the idle program, default and alternative modifier key, ...
 - ```/etc/sway/config```: the default Sway configuration file.
 If you want to customize it, you should create a copy in ```$HOME/.config/sway``` and change it as needed.
 - ```/etc/sway/config.d/99-autostart-applications```: contains all the programs that has to be started as soon as the Sway session initializes
-- ```/etc/sway/themes/matcha-green```: the color configurations to match the matcha theme of Manjaro
+- ```/etc/sway/themes/matcha-green```: the color configurations to match the default matcha sea theme of Manjaro
+- ```/etc/sway/themes/matcha-blue```: an alternative color configurations based on the matcha azul theme of Manjaro

 ## Basics